 41 Light Green Nails Ideas (Matcha, Sage, Jade, etc) For a Soft Manicure

 Olive green is a reference to the olive tree.
 Its muted tones represent a slow and clean lifestyle.
 It is sophisticated like sage green, but slightly less modern and more rustic.
+If the aesthetic is appealing to you, take a look at our Slow living lifestyle guides.

 Images Sources: Pexels and Unsplash